Airport

 Course structure

-The course unfolds over 12 weeks, combining asynchronous online learning with two intensive virtual classroom modules.
+The course unfolds over 12 weeks, combining online learning with one week of in-person classes in Montreal, Canada.
 These sessions are designed to simulate the executive environment and foster high-level peer dialogue.
 Participants complete applied assignments, case analyses, and interactive discussions to support practical learning.